 The Master in International Business (MIB) however suggests three different program options: (1) MIB Classic with Project Management, (2) MIB Global Business including a study exchange in Beijing, China, and (3) MIB Hybrid Digital including the completion of an online nanodegree “Data Analyst” or “Tech Entrepreneur” (Udacity.com) with the facilitation of a BSL professor.

 All courses at BSL are given in English.

 To study towards any degree at BSL is not easy, but it is a worth-while experience that will offer enriching learning experiences.
 Such experiences only exist where every student gives his or her very best effort, and is willing to work hard to achieve good results.

-Please check the admissions criteria for the Master in International Business or Master in International and Sustainable Finance programs.
+Please check the admissions criteria for the Master in International Business program.

 Besides the administrative papers and letters, you need to show that you are not only interested in management and industry, but that you have an interest in the long-term development and sustainability of the businesses or the organizations you are hoping one day to work in.
 You need to do at least two things to show that you have these interests: write a motivation letter and attend the interview (by Skype or in person).